Online Master's in Biomedical Engineering @ Case.edu

 Additionally, we also offer a multitude of research equipment available for use in our various laboratories.
 External collaborators are encouraged to contact department faculty and staff to employ these research resources within new research collaborations.

-• In-depth knowledge of living systems and technology requires less
+• Have in-depth knowledge of living systems and technology requires less training than traditional engineers; and

 • Our biomedical engineering students rank among the best in the country.

-For full-time jobs and summer internships, please contact the university career center at (216) 368-4446 or e-mail employers@case.edu or visit the career center on the web at http://studentaffairs.case.edu/careers/employer/.
-The BME Department at Case Western Reserve is also a member of the BME Career Alliance, a non-profit that connects BME programs with industry.
+For full-time jobs and summer internships, please contact the university career center at 216.368.4446, email careers@case.edu, or visit the career center.
+The BME department at Case Western Reserve is also a member of the BME Career Alliance, a nonprofit that connects BME programs with industry.

 Collaborate with Cutting-Edge Researchers

 We will work with employers to answer questions about departmental research and potential collaborations.
 We welcome employers to come to campus to learn more about our program, students, or research.
-If you are interested in scheduling a meeting with one or more faculty to discuss sponsored research collaboration, or translation, please contact either contact the individual faculty member directly or contact Colin Drummond, Director, Case-Coulter Translational Research Partnership at (216) 368-2639 or via e-mail at colin.drummond@case.edu
+If you are interested in scheduling a meeting with one or more faculty to discuss sponsored research collaboration, or translation, please contact either the individual faculty member directly or contact Colin Drummond, director, Case-Coulter Translational Research Partnership at 216.368.2639 or via email at colin.drummond@case.edu.

 Case BME Advisory Board